philipp-trinh/EvoecoNico/README.md

 ## Overview

-The project implements a complete RNA-seq analysis workflow in **R**, starting from STAR/featureCounts output and ending with statistically filtered differentially expressed genes and GO term enrichment results.
+The project implements a complete RNA-seq analysis workflow in **R** and on SLURM, starting from STAR/featureCounts output and ending with statistically filtered differentially expressed genes and GO term enrichment results.

 The analysis is organized as **R Markdown notebooks** per species and a set of reusable helper functions that handle data preprocessing, differential expression, quality control, and functional interpretation.